eastgenomics/themis/dxapp_compliance/Readme.md

 ## **Installation**

-The required Python package dependencies to query the APIs and create the final HTML file can be installed with:
+The required Python package dependencies to query the GitHub API and create the final HTML file can be installed with:

 ### Using pip